antikkorps/antikkorps/README.md

 ### Hi I'm Franck 👋

+I develop mainly in Vue.js and Nestjs.
+I have a strong background as a fullstack Javascript developer and I keep myself up to date with the latest frameworks and best practices.

+On the frontend side, I have over 2 years experience building reactive user interfaces with Vue components.
+I make sure to provide an optimal user experience by focusing on responsiveness, accessiblity and performances.

+On the backend, I leverage Nestjs to create scalable and maintainable APIs.
+I implement robust architectures using Typescript and modern patterns like SOLID principles.
+Testing and documentation are an integral part of my work.

+I also have experience working with Nuxt, TailwindCSS and Headless CMS like Strapi or Directus.
+I can handle deployments on platforms like Netlify or Vercel.

+I am appreciated for my eye to detail, my communication skills and my ability to estimate tasks accurately.
+Let's talk about your project and see how I can provide value with my development skills!

 <!--
 **antikkorps/antikkorps** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.